 Justice Scalia, concurring in the judgment, pointed out the absurdity of the question by rephrasing it: “Does the Equal Protection Clause of the Fourteenth Amendment forbid what its text plainly requires?”
 Justice Scalia explained that the Fourteenth Amendment absolutely proscribes discrimination on the basis of race.
 How then, can Michigan violate the Fourteenth Amendment by forbidding racial discrimination?

-CIR’s victory in Schuette is just one chapter in our continual efforts to both defend free speech and end racial preferences in higher education.
+CIR’s victory in Schuette is just one chapter in our continual efforts to both defend federalism and end racial preferences in higher education.